Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### When many Development Teams are working on a single product, what best describes the definition of "Done"? (choose the best answer)
+### When many Developers are working on a single product, what best describes the Definition of Done? (choose the best answer)

-- [ ] Each Development Team defines and uses its own.
+- [ ] Each Developer defines and uses its own.
 The differences are discussed and reconciled during a hardening Sprint.
 - [ ] It depends.
-- [ ] Each Development Team uses its own but must make their definition clear to all other teams so the differences are known.
+- [ ] Each Developer uses its own but must make their definition clear to all other teams so the differences are known.
-- [x] All Development Teams must have a definition of "Done" that makes their combined work potentially releasable.
+- [x] All Developers must have a Definition of Done that makes their combined work potentially releasable.

 **[⬆ Back to Top](#table-of-contents)**